mdeverdelhan/Ansluta-remote-replication/README.md

 For now, the program is designed to listen to a real Ansluta remote in order to print its address.
 Here is how to test it:

+  - Build the program using Maven: `mvn clean package`;
+  - Copy the resulting Jar file on the Raspberry Pi;
-  - On the Raspberry Pi run `java -jar ./ansluta-remote.jar`;
+  - On the Raspberry Pi, run `java -jar ./ansluta-remote.jar`;
   - During the listening phase, press the button of a real Ansluta remote;
   - The program detects a zero-length packet and returns the following exception:
 ```Packet received: 0 bytes